Three Phase Induction Motor

 |Fig. 1 Star or delta connected 3phase winding|

-each other by 120o.
-If the phase sequence of the windings is R-Y-B, then mathematical equations for the instantaneous values of the three fluxes ?R , ?Y and ?B can be written as,
+The three phase currents flow simultaneously through the windings and are displaced from each other by 120o electrical.
+Each alternating phase current produces its own flux which is sinusoidal.
+So all three fluxes are sinusoidal and are separated from each other by 120o.
+If the phase sequence of the windings is R-Y-B, then mathematical equations for the instantaneous values of the three fluxes ΦR , ΦY and ΦB can be written as,

 Case 1 : Φ = 0o

 Substituting in the equations (1), (2) and (3) we get,